Delicious Avocados Right in Your Own Backyard

 Bacon Avocado Tree is a late-producing variety of Avocado tree with exceptional fruit.
 It would make a terrific specimen tree for your yard, or several could be planted as a small orchard for a dramatic effect.

-Your Bacon Avocado Tree is a mid-winter variety named for James Bacon, who developed it in 1954.
-It’s a highly productive Avocado tree with a lovely upright and spreading habit.
-Its dark green, glossy leaves lend an attractive, tropical appeal to the 15-20 feet of height, so you won’t want to miss having one of these in your yard.
+Your Bacon Avocado Tree is a highly productive, mid-winter variety with a lovely upright and spreading habit.
+Its dark green, glossy leaves lend an attractive, tropical appeal to your yard.

 The Bacon Avocado Tree is self-fertile as well, so you don't have to worry about needing other varieties to ensure a healthy plant or successful harvest.
 It's somewhat hardy, but still needs some protection from frost.

-The outstanding feature of your Bacon Avocado Tree is of course its fruit.
-The oval fruits ripen in late fall and into spring.
+The outstanding feature of your Bacon Avocado Tree is oval fruits, which ripen in late fall and into spring.
 Smooth, green skin provides a lively compliment to the lighter creamy flesh within.
 The fruits of your Bacon Avocado are particularly easy to peel and have a light, subtle flavor that compliments almost any dish.
+Keto dieters will love having this healthy, high fat, low carb fruit on hand.

 Whether you enjoy Avocados as a dip, sliced into a sandwich, or simply sprinkled with a little salt on a hot summer day...they're a wholesome treat that tastes more like a sinful indulgence.
 Their creamy texture and delicate flavor make them a perfect addition to a variety of recipes, and they're chocked full of health benefits and even have medicinal uses.